 Finding a 14mm ring terminal is much harder.
 I went through the entire AMP catalog and couldn't find anything with a big enough opening and a slim enough outer diameter to fit our spark plug wells.
 I actually located the VDO terminal in the AMP catalog and determined that it was a 13mm terminal that was drilled larger.
 I eventually found a suitable terminal on the net and I was surprised when told that it has been stretched in a die because they couldn't find the right size either!

-The oil pressure sender is the most accurate of the bunch.
+The oil pressure gauge/sender combo is the most accurate of the bunch and worthwhile.

 When you lose your oil, the idiot light will only come on when the pressure is 0.15-0.45 BAR.
 This is approximately 7 psi and this situation usually occurs on the highway.
 When this happens, you have to turn the engine off immediately and coast to the side of the road.
 In most cases, by the time you've noticed the light the damage has already been done to the engine.
 By installing a gauge you can detect the oil pressure loss but it still requires that you monitor the gauge while driving.

-If your oil light doesn't come on when you first turn the key (before you fire up the engine) you will never know you've lost oil pressure until too late so fix it asap!
+BE WARNED: if your stock oil light doesn't come on when you first turn the key (before you fire up the engine) you will never know you've lost oil pressure until too late so fix it asap!

 Some folks insist on driving by these gauges but I find them more distracting than anything else especially since the readings are misleading.
 The false readings waste more online discussion bandwidth than any other modification.
-Every time I say this I get a laugh from some idiot who refuses to believe it probably because he's spent a couple hundred of dollars on inaccurate gauges over the last 5-10 years.
+Every time I say this I get a laugh from someone who refuses to believe it probably because he's spent a couple hundred of dollars on inaccurate gauges over the last 5-10 years.
 I love the VDO styling but they are could be so much more...

 Spend your money wisely and invest in better technology from Dakota Digital or use the VDO gauges to trend problems with your engine only.
 They are not useful for tuning purposes but may save your engine from meltdown and unwanted costly repairs.